locationtech/geomesa/docs/tutorials/geomesa-quickstart-kafka.rst

--  these are the same parameter values that you supplied on the command line when you ran the tutorial; they describe how to connect to the Kafka instance where your data reside
+-  these are the same parameter values that you supplied on the command line when you ran the tutorial; they describe how to connect to the Kafka instance where your data resides

 Click "Save", and GeoServer will search Zookeeper for any GeoMesa-managed feature types.